 This post was produced as part of the Corporate Mapping Project (CMP).
 The CMP is a six-year research and public engagement initiative jointly led by the University of Victoria, the Canadian Centre for Policy Alternatives’ BC and Saskatchewan Offices, and the Alberta-based Parkland Institute.
 The CMP is supported by the Social Science and Humanities Research Council of Canada (SSHRC).

 Author: Angele Alook, Nicole Hill & Ian Hussey

-Dr. Angele Alook is proud member of Bigstone Cree Nation and a speaker of the Cree language.
-She recently successfully defended her PhD in Sociology from York University.
+Dr. Angele Alook is a proud member of Bigstone Cree Nation and a speaker of the Cree language.
+She recently successfully defended her PhD in sociology from York University.
 Her dissertation is entitled “Indigenous Life Courses: Racialized Gendered Life Scripts and Cultural Identities of Resistance and Resilience.”
 She specializes in Indigenous feminism, life course approach, Indigenous research methodologies, cultural identity, and sociology of family and work.
 Angele currently works in the labour movement as a full-time researcher for the Alberta Union of Provincial Employees.
-She is also a co-investigator on the SSHRC-funded Corporate Mapping Project, where she is carrying out research with the Parkland Institute on Indigenous experiences in Alberta’s oil industry and its gendered Impact on working families.
+She is also a co-investigator on the SSHRC-funded Corporate Mapping Project, where she is carrying out research with Parkland Institute on Indigenous experiences in Alberta’s oil industry and its gendered impact on working families.

 Ian Hussey is a research manager at Parkland Institute.
 He is also a steering committee member and the Alberta research manager for the SSHRCC-funded Corporate Mapping Project.